This article was reviewed by Amanda Brown, CPST.

-How To Buy a Used Car Seat Safely: Checklist
+How To Buy a Used Car Seat: Checklist

-Safety is a priority in many aspects of parenthood.
-But when buying a used car seat, it should be top of the list.
+Safety is important in many aspects of parenthood.
+But when buying a used car seat, it’s at the top of the list.
 Run through this checklist before making your purchase.

 Ensure the Car Seat Has Not Been in a Crash

 It’s important to check whether or not a car seat has been in a car crash.
 The NHTSA has specific guidelines around whether or not a seat is usable after it’s been involved in a severe crash, especially if airbags were deployed.
-A car accident can affect the integrity and safety of the seat.
+A motor vehicle crash can affect the integrity of the seat.

-You should ask about crash history before purchasing a new car seat.
+You should ask about crash history before purchasing a gently used car seat.
 Unfortunately, there’s no way to fully know a seat’s crash history and you’ll have to rely on the honesty of the seller.
 However, most sellers are parents who know the importance of this information and should give you the seat’s full history.
-(Tip: a trusted reseller with an extensive quality check process can help vet these items as well.)

 Check the Expiration Date